nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 ```

 To turn backup encryption on, change the `backup-encryption-enabled` property to true.
 Additional
 encryption keys can be imported in the `/etc/xroad/gpghome` keyring and key identifiers listed using the `backup-encryption-keyids` parameter.
 It is recommended to set up at least one additional key, otherwise the backups will be unusable in case security servers private key is lost.
-It is up to security servers administrator to check that private keys used are sufficiently strong, there are no automatic checks.
+It is up to security servers administrator to check that keys used are sufficiently strong, there are no automatic checks.

+Warning.
+All keys listed in `backup-encryption-keyids` must be present in the gpg keyring or backup fails.

 Additional keys for backup encryption should be generated and stored outside security server in a secure environment.
 After gpg keypair has been generated, public key can be exported to a file (backupadmin@example.org is the name of the